jspecify/jspecify/docs/docs/spec.md

 ### The word "nullable"

-In this doc, I aim not to refer to whether a type "is nullable."
-Instead, I draw some distinctions, creating roughly 3 kinds of "Is it nullable?" questions we can ask for any given type usage.
+In this doc, we aim not to refer to whether a type "is nullable."
+Instead, we draw some distinctions, creating roughly 3 kinds of "Is it nullable?" questions we can ask for any given type usage.
 Each kind is derived (at least in part) from the previous: